-Don’t eat just any blueberry muffin.
-These vegan blueberry muffins have been perfected over time and are bursting with fresh blueberries.
+The best Vegan Blueberry Muffins recipe is bursting with fresh blueberries in every bite!
 Do you like eating the best healthy muffins?
 You’ll love the moist, fluffy base boasting lots of blueberries using fresh or frozen fruit.
-Look to this vegan muffins recipe to deliver an easy, non dairy, eggless blueberry muffin that will leave you so satisfied!
+Look to this blueberry vegan muffins recipe to deliver an easy, non dairy, eggless blueberry muffin that will leave you so satisfied!
 See my tips for making this blueberry muffin with applesauce.

 Are Blueberry Muffins Healthy?